What Are Energy Codes And How Do They Work?

 Where state-owned or state-funded buildings are a concern, the state agency enforces the code.
 Design professional must submit a complete compliance statement and certification to the state agency showing the design is in compliance.

-If a jurisdiction adopts an energy code, the code is enforced through the permit and inspection process.
+The local government handles all other building code enforcements.
+If a jurisdiction adopts an energy code, the permit and inspection process enforces the code.